Raydiation/-sat-solver/README.md

   1. VSIDS value decay : Every 50 times conflicts we encounter, devide all VSIDS value by a decay constant.
   2. Restart : Every 200 times conflicts we encounter, restart.

 The benchmarks are this code can pass, the code still has some bugs(?).
+Some idea:
+* We can elimate those fixed variable, right?
+If we fixed x=1, then all clauses contain x can be deleted(always true), and all clauses contains x' can takeout this literal.
+* How to deal with large clauses?(containing k more literal) Ignore it?